Skip to Main Content

 Thomas Jefferson to Ebenezer Hazard, February 18, 1791

-The digital resources described in this guide provide online access, in varying degrees, to the personal papers and/or publications of the major founders of the American Republic—that is, those men who served in roles of national political leadership between 1774 and 1815—and members of their immediate families.
+The digital resources described in this guide provide online access, in varying degrees, to the personal papers and/or publications of some of the major founders of the American Republic—that is, those men who served in roles of national political leadership between 1774 and 1815—and members of their immediate families.
 In some cases, official compilations of government documents are also included because of the prominence of a particular founder's words in the records of the governing body in question.

 Some materials are available by subscription only, and are so designated.
 They can be consulted onsite at the Library of Congress.